chongchonghe/ads_search/README.md

 A simple ads parser that works.

 Can do one of the following:
-1. Find the url of a paper on ADS witha given a ApJ/MNRAS style bibliography
+1. Find the url of a paper on ADS given an ApJ/MNRAS style bibliography.
-2. Find the url of a paper on ADS witha given the author and year
+2. Find the url of a paper on ADS given an author and year.
-3. Add a article to BibDesk given a article identifier
+3. Add a article to BibDesk given an article identifier.

 Author: Chong-Chong He (che1234@umd.edu)